Christyn Williams: WNBA career

 On April 11, 2022, Williams was drafted by the Washington Mystics in the second round with the 14th overall pick.
 However, it was reported that Williams got hurt during practice and would have to undergo surgery for her knee injury.
 Thus, she was unable to play during the 2022 season.

 On September 7, 2023 Williams signed a rest-of-the-season hardship contract with the Phoenix Mercury.
 Williams did not appear in either of the final two games of the season.
 On 11 May 2024, Williams was waived by the Phoenix Mercury.

 On February 26, 2025, Williams signed a training camp contract with the Minnesota Lynx.

 On August 29, 2025, the Dallas Wings signed Williams to an “extreme hardship contract.”
+She made her debut on that same day, against the Atlanta Dream, and played in a total of 4 games in the season, averaging 4.3 points, 1.0 rebounds, and 0.8 assists per game.

+On May 11, 2026, it was announced that Williams had join the Greensboro Groove of the UpShot League for their inaugural season.

+On August 14, 2026, she was again signed by the Dallas Wings, this time to a Player Development Contract.